mesqueeb/filter-anything/README.md

 npm i filter-anything
 ```

-Filter out object props based on "fillables" and "guard".
-A simple & small integration.
+An implementation that filters out object props like the TypeScript "pick" and "omit".
+In the Laravel world, this is also called "fillables" and "guard".

 ## Motivation

 I created this package because I needed:

-- be able to filter out object props based on just what we need - aka "fillables"
+- be able to filter out object props based on just what we need - aka "pick" props
-- be able to filter out object props based on what we don't need - aka "guarded" props
+- be able to filter out object props based on what we don't need - aka "omit" props
 - **supports for nested properties**
 - supports wildcards `*` for nested properties
+- the return type must be TypeScript supported! (see screenshots below)

 ## Meet the family